 Use of a compound in the manufacture of a medicament substantially as herein described and illustrated.

 A substance or composition for use in a method of treatment as claimed in Claim 1, substantially as herein described and illustrated.

-These narrow omnibus claims should be construed as being limited to each and every feature which could possibly be relied upon to distinguish the invention over prior art.
-They are intended as a last ditch attempt to obtain a valid claim which will be infringed by a competitor exploiting the preferred version or versions of the invention, as described and illustrated with reference to the Examples and/or drawings.
-In the worst situation a narrow omnibus claim could end up as the only valid claim after a successful attack on the validity of the other claims in a patent, e.g. in defence of an infringement action by the patentee.
+These narrow omnibus claims should be construed as being limited to each and every feature which could possibly be relied upon to distinguish the invention over the prior art.
+They are intended as a last-ditch attempt to obtain a valid claim which will be infringed by a competitor exploiting the preferred version or versions of the invention, as described and illustrated with reference to the Examples and/or drawings.
+In the worst situation, a narrow omnibus claim could end up as the only valid claim after a successful attack on the validity of the other claims in a patent, e.g. in defense of an infringement action by the patentee.
 Indeed, in the case of Frank & Hirsch (Proprietary) Limited v Rodi & Wienenberger Aktiengesellschaft, 1959 BP 24 TPD, it was the narrow omnibus claim in the patent in question, which was held to be both valid and infringed.

 Few examples of broad omnibus claims are the following:

 A new building method, substantially as herein described.